Peak Picking in 4D Spectrum with POKY

 Unaliasing Peaks in POKY

-When you do restricted peak picking (kr) using as a reference Peaks that have not been unaliased or unfolded, POKY will automatically check for possible aliased peaks.
-If the spectrum width of the source 2D is larger than that of the nD (n = [3,4]), POKY will find and mark the peaks in the 3D as aliased.
+When you do restricted peak picking (kr) using as a reference peaks that have not been unaliased or unfolded, POKY will automatically check for possible aliased peaks.
+If the spectrum width of the reference 2D is larger than that of the target 3D/4D spectrum, POKY will find and mark the peaks in the 3D/4D as aliased.

-However, BEWARE that when your reference peaks are aliased or unfolded, POKY won’t match the correct peaks in the target spectrum unless they are also unalias/unafolded.
+However, BEWARE that when your reference peaks are unaliased or unfolded, POKY won’t match the correct peaks in the target spectrum unless they are also unalias/unfolded.
 It may catch some peaks but they will be irrelevant.
 Therefore, do not unalias/unfold the peaks in the 2D HC-C and N-HN projections!
 Do the unaliasing/unfolding directly on the 4D HCNH NOESY.

 Below are examples of the 13C-HSQC spectra with aliased peaks (in yellow boxes):